LudoBermejo/jquery.wakeup/README.md

+# WAKEUP

-# WAKEUP - Detect when computer has recover from stand-by mode
+Detect when computer has recovered from stand-by mode

 ## Disclaimer